 2019 EVENT CANCELLED!

-Do to a lack of funding, Deep Cove Daze is not taking place in 2019.
-Hopefully it will happen again in the future.
+Do to a lack of funding, Deep Cove Daze did not place in 2019.
+Hopefully it will happen again in the future although it’s possible that it won’t.
 See the Musart Society website for details.

 Deep Cove Daze 2019